ItayFleshler/Ex1/README.md

 Input: {null, "invalid"} → Output: -1

-Features
+## Features

-Validation
+ ## Validation

-<number><b><base.
+  '<number?<bbase

-Conversion
+ ## Conversion

-Convert string numbers to decimal integers and vice versa.
+  convert string numbers to decimal integers and vice versa.

-Arithmetic
+ ## Arithmetic

   Add and multiply numbers in decimal representation.

   Convert the results to a specified base.

-Maximum Finder
+ ## Maximum Finder

    Given a list of string numbers so that each string represents an integer, determine the largest string integer in the given list.

-How to Run
+## How to Run

-Setup
+ ## Setup

   Open your project at your favorite Java IDE (e.g., IntelliJ IDEA, Eclipse).

-Run
+## Run

 Run the Ex1Main class.